 There are three main types of pool sand.
 It is essential to always use pool-grade sand if you choose to run a sand filter:

 DE, or diatomaceous earth, filters use the fossilized remains of microscopic diatoms.
 These diatoms are algae-like organisms that form sedimentary rock.
-The sedimentary rock is what cleans the water as it runs through a DE filter.
+The sedimentary rock cleans the water as it runs through a DE filter.

 If you want the cleanest pool possible, consider a DE filter.
 DE pool filters can filter out the smallest particles from your pool water, keeping your water crystal clear.
 However, they also require the most upkeep and are more costly to maintain.
-You will need to add more diatomaceous earth powder after backwashing your filter and ensure that it coats the sides of the filter.
+You will need to add more diatomaceous earth powder after backwashing your DE filter and ensure that it coats the sides of the filter.

 How to Backwash a Sand Filter